donlan2710/gRDA-Optimizer/README.md

 ## How to use

-There are three hyperparameters: Learning rate lr, sparsity control mu (mu), and initial sparse constant in gRDA optimizer
+There are three hyperparameters: Learning rate (lr), sparsity control mu (mu), and initial sparse control constant (c) in gRDA optimizer.
-    lr: learning rate is a small value.
+    lr: typically a small value, e.g. 0.005.
+If the minibatch size is larger, then this value should be larger.
     mu: 0 < mu < 1.
 The greater the value, the network will be more sparse, without sacrificing the testing accuracy.
     c: a small number, e.g. 0 < c < 0.05.
 This usually has small effect on the performance.